qos-ch/slf4j/README.md

 # How to build SLF4J

-SLF4J requires Maven.
+SLF4J uses Maven as its build tool.

-All versions uptp and including 1.7 require Java 5 or later to build.
+All versions upto and including 1.7.x require Java 5 or later to build.
 SLF4J version 2.0.x requires Java 9 or later.

 # How to contribute pull requests